vwkd/code-system/src/languages/rust/package/module.md

 ## Introduction

+- organizes code for readability and reuse
+- controls scope and visibility
-- using `mod` keyword, has module tree
+- has module tree
-- members of child modules are private by default, need to opt-in to make public, needs to make public to use
+- tree is nested folders

+## Declaration

+- using `mod` keyword and block
+- can have multiple modules per file
+- beware: could have all modules in single file, doesn't need files like in other languages ❗️
+- can use files
+- child modules are sibling files with filename without `.rs` extension as module name
-- members of parent modules are public, child module can use everything, needs to use `super`?
+- grandchild modules are in subfolder with module name of child module as folder name
-- for struct needs to make also fields public, can't create struct directly (without associated function) if any field isn't public
+- can also put child module into its folder as `mod.rs`
+- beware: file contains not necessarily only one module like in other languages ❗️

+## Usage

+- bring child module into scope with `mod` keyword and module name
+- beware: must always manually declare child module, even if in same file ❗️
+- beware: doesn't need `mod` for external dependencies ❗️
-- can use by specifying relative or absolute path of module tree, double colons for separation
+- can access using relative or absolute path in module tree
-- can bring path into scope using `use` keyword, can also rename, reexport, group multiple nested, or any using glob
+- double colons for separation
+- `super` for parent module
-- files also create modules, module name is filename without `.rs` extension, tree is nested folders, can bring into scope using `mod` keyword, still needs to use `use` keyword if wants shorter path
+- can additionally bring subpath into scope with `use` keyword

-use to organize, control scope, control privacy
+- can rename
+- can group multiple nested
+- can use wildcard
+- beware: `use` still requires `mod` first ❗️
+?? can also bring public member into scope if descendant module itself isn't public

+## Visibility

+- members of descendant modules are private by default
+- opt-in to make public to ancestor modules with `pub` keyword
+- members of ancestor modules are public by default
+- descendant modules can access everything from ancestor modules
+- can reexport with `pub use` keyword
+- beware: can't instantiate public struct if has any private field, instead use constructor function like associated function `new` ❗️